NicoLiendro14/listentothisbot/README.md

 # Listen To This BOT

-A bot that gets music posted in [r/listentothis](https://www.reddit.com/r/listentothis/) and upload these in many playlists by genre on YouTube.
+A bot that gets music posted in [r/listentothis](https://www.reddit.com/r/listentothis/) and upload these in many playlists by date on YouTube.

 ## Getting Started